 Using your fingers, slip your thumb in between the pod shell and gently pry it apart, revealing the mango seed nestled safely inside.

-Plant the seed in well-drained soil.
+Plant the seed in well-drained soil about 1/4-inch deep.
 Some people prefer to germinate the seed first using wet paper towels, but in the past, I’ve noticed this only has a 25% success rate, with mold usually taking over.
-Instead, place the seed directly into some potting soil, water it well and then keep it moist, but not soaked.
+Instead, place the seed directly into some potting soil, allowing the seed to protrude over the soil, water it well, and then keep it moist, but not soaked.